 If they get stuck in this stage they will never commit themselves to anything.
 They cannot make a real commitment because deep down they feel that they might not be able to do it, so they have to keep their options open and allow for an escape route.
 Nothing official, no ties.

 The prefix un- or under is often seen in this stage.
 They are under age, unofficial, under the mark, too small to participate in the real thing.

-DD Stage 2: is more passive, as they feel they are being looked at but they won’t undertake anything to avoid the criticism.
+DD Stage 2: is more passive, as they feel they are being looked at but they will not undertake anything to avoid the criticism.
 In stage 3 there is some action: the action is one of investigation, of trying out different possibilities.
 It is like the difference between the oyster and the lobster.
-The oyster remains in his shell, whilst the lobster investigates his environment, only to retreat inside his shell again at the slightest hint of danger.
+The oyster remains in his shell whilst the lobster investigates his environment only to retreat inside his shell again at the slightest hint of danger.

-DD: Stage 5 also has many doubts, but their main concern is whether they will carry on with their project or not.
+DD: Stage 5 also has many doubts but their main concern is whether they will carry on with their project or not.
 However, they have already chosen their particular project.
-People in stage 3 don’t even know what they want yet.
+People in stage 3 do not even know what they want yet.
 It is the difference between alternating and changing.